Scoutland Cub Summer Camp

 - Scouts may wear an activity uniform (shorts and T-shirt) during the day.

-So that we can provide Scoutland Adventure Camp to as many Scouts as possible, there are no facilities or programs for siblings, regardless of age.
-There will be a $75 cost for siblings.
+So that we can provide Lanier Canoe Base to as many Scouts as possible, there are no programs for siblings, regardless of age.
+Siblings may participate in free time activities and eat in the dining hall.
+There will be a $75 charge for each sibling.

 |Parent Leader Guide 2019||Download|